ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 To improve data transfer rate, adjust the bandwidth allocation of the RMM server.
 For more information, see [Adjusting bandwidth allocation using the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
 {: note}

+## Order RMM
+{: #order-rackware-rmm}
+{: step}

+The RMM tool is available in the {{site.data.keyword.cloud_notm}} catalog.
+After you order, a virtual server with RMM software is installed into your VPC of choice.
+The RMM server has a public IP address for reachability and a default login.

+1. Order the RMM server from the [{{site.data.keyword.cloud_notm}} catalog tile](https://cloud.ibm.com/catalog/content/Rackware-Golden-Template-1.11-06545490-596b-4133-8516-8425a11b3265-global){: external}.
+2. After you order, log in to the RMM server.
+3. In the RMM server, change the default password, create users, and create an SSH key with the correct name.
+4. Use the `setup` script to request a three-month promotional license.

+    ```
+    /opt/IBM/discoverTool -p
+    ```
+    {: pre}

+    After three months, you need to purchase the license from RackWare by emailing [sales@rackwareinc.com](mailto:sales@rackwareinc.com).
+    {: important}

 ## Set up and provision VPC and virtual server instance
 {: #set-up-provision-vpc-vsi}
 {: step}